SchSeba/kubevirt-multus-l2-pxe/README.md

 * admin privileges on the cluster
 * oc/kubectl command installed

-*note:* You can use the `deploy-openshift.sh` cript to create a test cluster localy.
+*note:* You can use the `deploy-openshift.sh` script to create a test cluster localy.
 Copy the script to /root/ and run it.

 ## Create the bridge